Talks and Visits

 Richard farmed 250 acres near Faversham, of which 50 acres were Hops.
 He experienced hop picking by hand and machine.
 Although now retired, he still has close connections with the Hop industry.

-Geoff Doel lectured for Universities of Kent & Canterbury Christ Church on the Traditional Culture of Kent, including the social, folklore and song side of hop picking and published jointly with my wife Fran ‘The Hop Bin: An Anthology of Hop Picking in Kent & East Sussex’ for The History Press.
+Geoff Doel lectured for Universities of Kent & Canterbury Christ Church on the Traditional Culture of Kent, including the social, folklore and song aspects of hop picking.
+Jointly with his wife Fran, he published ‘The Hop Bin: An Anthology of Hop Picking in Kent & East Sussex” for The History Press.

 Scroll to Top